 We field a team each year for the Chicago Volunteer Legal Services’ Race Judicata 5k Run, which raises funds to support involvement of the Chicago legal community in voluntary pro bono representation.
 The team also participates in the annual Bastille Day 5K/8K race to benefit Chicago’s Mercy Home for Boys & Girls.

-In April 2011, partner Thomas Neuckranz and his wife received the “Governor's Volunteer Service Award” in recognition of their efforts on behalf of Erika’s Lighthouse.
+In April 2011, retired partner Thomas Neuckranz and his wife received the “Governor's Volunteer Service Award” in recognition of their efforts on behalf of Erika’s Lighthouse.
 This organization, founded in their daughter’s memory, has a presence in more than 54 schools in the Chicago area and strives to educate young people about depression and good mental health.

 Additional organizations and causes in which our attorneys have been actively involved include Golden Apple Foundation for Excellence in Teaching, John Fischetti Scholarship Fund Advisory Board, Literacy Chicago and the U.S. Peace Corps.
 Williams Montgomery & John attorneys also have raised thousands of dollars for the Chicago Bar Foundation, Y-Me National Breast Cancer Organization, Susan G. Komen for the Cure, American Cancer Society and National Multiple Sclerosis Society, Illinois Chapter.